 Adult Intensive Outpatient Program:

 Fellows serve as primary clinician for up to eight DBT patients.
-They co-lead a variety of DBT therapy groups including skills training, diary card review, behavioral analysis, and skills coaching, and they participate in telephone skills coaching, weekly consultation team meetings, risk assessment and management, as needed family sessions and consultation to outpatient providers, and orientation and commitment interviews for new perspective DBT patients.
+They co-lead a variety of DBT therapy groups including skills training, diary card review, behavioral analysis, and skills coaching, and they participate in telephone skills coaching, weekly consultation team meetings, risk assessment and management, as needed family sessions and consultation to outpatient providers, and screening, assessment, orientation and commitment interviews for new prospective DBT patients.
 In addition, fellows provide DBT-oriented supervision to an advanced psychology graduate student, and they have the opportunity to provide individual DBT sessions including the DBT Prolonged Exposure Protocol and elective brief individual DBT therapy.

 Fellows develop specific DBT competencies in working with patients with Borderline Personality Disorder and an array of co-morbid conditions, such eating disorders, substance use disorders, dissociation, and schizoaffective disorder.
 They develop proficiencies in applying behavioral strategies and structured protocols, DBT-oriented case management and consultation, dialectical clinical formulation, and observing personal limits for maintaining wellbeing and avoiding burn out.